 Once observed from above the valley of the Indre, you will be able, freewheeling, to rest and let you slide in the direction of Buzancais.
 You will follow the river as closely as possible Indre especially in the heart of the city.
 BuzANCAIS offers you a rich heritage: the Dukes pavilion, Saint-Lazare Chapel of the XIIe century, Sainte-Croix Priory of the XVe century the Church of the Sacred Heart… The city has a diversified tree heritage to discover, with several remarkable trees aged 40 to 300 years.

-Then, a landscape of cereal cultivation will lead you to Villedieu-sur-Indre and, before the place called Chambon, you will pass in front of the Chamousseau Castle and his farm.
+If you decide to continue directly towards Villedieu-sur-Indre, your route will take you through a landscape of cereal cultivation and, before the place called Chambon, you will pass in front of the Chamousseau Castle and his farm.

 You approach Châteauroux by taking several rolling paths allowing you to enjoy the calm of nature before reaching Saint-Maur, the Castelroussine agglomeration.